Iran detains 2 Europeans; EU envoy in Tehran about nuke deal

 The provocation came as Tehran vows to execute an imprisoned Swedish researcher later this month — a case that coincides with a landmark war crimes trial of an Iranian official in Sweden.

 And, in yet another escalation, Iran's powerful Revolutionary Guard reportedly shelled Kurdish targets in northern Iraq.
-A local official confirmed the strike, saying it caused no casualties.
+The Iraqi Foreign Ministry condemned the strike on “a number of sites" in the region, placing blame on Iran.
+A local official said the shelling caused no casualties.

+Wednesday's events conjured those of June 13, 2019 — the day Guard forces allegedly attacked a Japanese oil tanker in the Persian Gulf at the same time that Japan's prime minister visited Iran to make a diplomatic push for dialogue between Tehran and Washington.

 Meanwhile, Russia's war on Ukraine has increased European interest in sanctioned Iranian crude.
 Punitive sanctions on Moscow are driving the continent to seek alternatives to Russian oil to curb rising energy prices.
 Iran says it's selling its crude despite sanctions and benefiting from the windfall.